 So, what mistakes have you made in your classroom?
 None of us are perfect and we all have made mistakes in our classroom management; which is why novice teachers must be helped not to repeat these five big mistakes.

-Buddying up to students is a common mistake among young teachers.
-This is maybe more prevalent coming from cultures where children are perceived as young adults.
+A common mistake among young teachers is to treat students like their buddies.
+This is perhaps more prevalent in cultures where children are treated like adults.
 ESL teachers usually teach cross-cultural and must not assume that their personal views are appropriate when teaching foreign students.

-Inexperienced teachers often disregard tried-and-proven advice to their own detriment and in the end performance of the students and the school suffers.
+Inexperienced teachers often disregard tried-and-proven advice to their own detriment and in the end, the performance of the students and the school suffers.
 Some naively view classroom rules and discipline as outdated—underestimating the demands of being a successful teacher.

 Veteran teachers will vouch that a noisy class is usually symptomatic of an unprepared teacher.
 Simple human nature will cause students and colleagues to lose their esteem of such a teacher.
-Students must know exactly what work to start with even before entering the classroom; they must know the rules and know what the teacher is expecting from them.
+Older students must know exactly what to work on even before entering the classroom; they must know the rules and know what the teacher is expecting from them.

-The teacher’s poor work ethics soon reflect in the behavior of students; young teachers must learn that good, effective administration is essential to cope with the mountain of paperwork that soon accumulates in a classroom; being pro-active with lesson plans, testing and marking enforces the feeling of being in control of your classroom.
+The teacher’s poor work ethics soon reflect in the behavior of students; junior teachers must learn that effective administration is essential to cope with the mountain of paperwork that soon accumulates in a classroom; being proactive with lesson plans, testing, and marking papers will enforce the feeling of being in control of your classroom.

-Lastly, new teachers may want to must take an active part and immerse themselves into the school’s activities but avoid getting involved in school politics.
+Lastly, new teachers should take an active part and immerse themselves in school activities, but avoid getting involved in school politics.
 Don’t isolate yourself, thinking that successful teaching is a nine-to-five job.
 Be helpful and polite, but avoid gossip like the plague.